matthewb66/bd_scan_yocto/README.md

 5. Black Duck server credentials (URL and API token) are required.

-6. Ensure that the Bitbake project is valid and commands can be run including `bitbake -g` and `bitbake-layers show-recipes`.
+6. Ensure that the Bitbake project is valid and commands can be executed including `bitbake -g` and `bitbake-layers show-recipes`.

 7. OPTIONAL: For patched CVE remediation in the Black Duck project, you will need to add the `cve_check` bbclass to the Yocto build configuration to generate the CVE check log output.
 Add the following line to the `build/conf/local.conf` file: